rakibhasansohag/50-day-challange--html-Scss-js-/readme.md

 ## License

-Guys i don't have any license right now 😎 but will be added newar future 😍.
+Guys i don't have any license right now 😎 but will be added near future 😍.

 ---